qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 When you're done, remember to save the symbol itself so as not to lose your work if you change the symbol again in the future.
-You can save your current symbol style by clicking the :guilabel:`Save Style ...` button under the :guilabel:`Style` tab of the :guilabel:`Layer Properties` dialog.
+You can save your current symbol style by clicking the :guilabel:`Save Style ...` button under the :guilabel:`Symbology` tab of the :guilabel:`Layer Properties` dialog.
 Generally, you should save as :guilabel:`QGIS Layer Style File`.

 Save your style under :kbd:`exercise_data/styles`.
 You can load a